CivicVision/civicvision.github.io/source/blog/en/2015-06-20-convex-polygon-offset.html.md

 <svg id='two' width=400 height=400></svg>

 Ewww...
 That didn't work out.
-There also seems to be no way to control the baseline of a `text` attached to a `path` via `textPath`.
+And there seems to be no way to control the baseline of a `text` attached to a `path` via `textPath`.
 We need to do something about this!
 The idea is simple – expand the group background polygon so that we get a path that has a constant distance from the original polygon.
 This is called polygon offsetting.
 In our case – with a convex polygon – this is not too hard to achieve.

 But first we need some tools.
 We need some simple linear algebra based on JavaScript arrays.
 I'm using [lodash](https://lodash.com/) as a helper library here.
 Also this is [CoffeeScript](http://coffeescript.org/) which we prefer to JavaScript at Civic Vision – yes, even to ES6.
 What you can see here is just standard vector arithmetic.
-Adding, Subtracting and scaling vectors.
+Adding, subtracting and scaling vectors.

 ```coffeescript
 vAdd = (vs...) -> _.reduce( vs, (v, w) -> _.zipWith(v, w, _.add))